Breast Cancer Histopathology Classification using CBAM-EfficientNetV2 with Transfer Learning: Methodology

-Key hyperparameters were carefully tuned: \begin{itemize} \item Dense Layers: Experiments were conducted with two and three dense layers to identify the optimal configuration for the final classifier.
+Key hyperparameters were carefully tuned: \begin{itemize} \item Dense Layers: Experiments were conducted with two and three dense layers to identify the optimal configuration for the final classifier and settled upon two layers.

-\item Activation Functions: Both ReLU and tanh activation functions were tested at the last classification layer to evaluate their impact on the model’s performance.
+\item Activation Functions: SoftMax activation function was used at the last classification layer.

-\item Kernel Initializers: We experimented with different kernel initializers, including the normal initializer and He initialization, to determine their effects on the convergence rate during training.
+\item Kernel Initializers: We experimented with different kernel initializers, and settled with He initialization,

-\item Dropout Regularization: Dropout was incorporated in the fully connected layers to prevent overfitting, particularly given the limited availability of labeled data in medical imaging tasks.
+\item Dropout Regularization: Dropout was incorporated in the fully connected layers to prevent overfitting, particularly given the limited availability of labeled data in medical imaging tasks with a rate of 0.4 after experimenting with different values.

-\item Batch Size and Epochs: We tested various batch sizes (16, 32, and 64) and trained the models for a maximum of 100 epochs, applying early stopping based on validation loss to prevent overfitting. \end{itemize}
+\item Batch Size and Epochs: We tested various batch sizes (16, 32, and 64) and finalized with 32 and trained the models for a maximum of 100 epochs, applying early stopping based on validation loss to prevent overfitting. \end{itemize}